Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 For Debian 12 OS, softwares such as gcc, make, mpich, and fftw3 are installed but must call the softwares by one-by-one basis.
 But, their label names is simply called gcc, etc. instead of the names of gcc-12-... in the AlmaLinux case.
-The 1500 softwares were installed at the initial update.
+The 1500 softwares are installed at the initial update.

 One big difference is that the internet sites of any choices are opened immediately for Debian, while the number of internet sites are very limited by AlmaLinux